pyvista/pyvista-tutorial/_sources/tutorial/00_intro/index.rst.txt

   plotting and mesh analysis through a streamlined interface for the Visualization Toolkit (VTK).
 Journal of Open Source Software, 4(37), 1450. https://doi.org/10.21105/joss.01450 <https://joss.theoj.org/papers/10.21105/joss.01450>`_
-- As of July 2023, Over 100+ contributors and `~1.9k Stars
+- As of October 2023, Over 150+ contributors and `~2.0k Stars
   <https://github.com/pyvista/pyvista/stargazers>`_ on GitHub.
-- Used by at least 1.8k other `libraries, examples, and repositories <https://github.com/pyvista/pyvista/network/dependents>`_ on GitHub.
+- Used by at least 2.0k other `libraries, examples, and repositories <https://github.com/pyvista/pyvista/network/dependents>`_ on GitHub.
 - Greatly expanded internal presence and continuing support thanks to

   - `@tkoyama010 <https://github.com/tkoyama010>`_